LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 Please see [the Conversational Metadata guide](messaging-agent-sdk-conversation-metadata-guide.html#listen-for-payment-or-authorization-response) for how to listen for Conversational Metadata with the correct Apple Pay response structure.

-**Note:** Only a bot can listen for Conversational Metadata at this time.
+<div class="important">Only a bot can listen for Conversational Metadata at this time.</div>

 #### Response Metadata